Orange Route - You are employed in the NHS transferring to a GP practice or primary medical care contract holder

 Examples of this type of transfer

-Following the New Models of Care proposed by NHS England in its Five Year Forward View, there is an increasing interest for GP practices to federate or form provider alliances.
+Following the new models of care proposed by NHS England in its Five Year Forward View, there is an increasing interest for GP practices to federate or form provider alliances.
 In these circumstances, it is likely the contract under which services are delivered would be one of those referred to above.
 Some APMS may be provided under a sub contract to a NHS Standard Contract.
-While most arrangements under this route are applicable for staff transferred to provide services under APMS, if it is a sub contract, they would not currently be entitled to membership of the NHS Pension Scheme.
-The Government is, subject to consultation, planning to alter regulations which will allow access to the NHS Pension Scheme for eligible staff providing services under sub contracts that may be used by GP Federations.
+While most arrangements under this route are applicable for staff transferred to provide services under APMS, if it is a sub contract, they would only retain entitlement to membership of the NHS Pension Scheme if the main NHS Standard Contract (from which the sub-contract flows) is held by an NHS Pension Scheme employing authority.

 If the arrangement is a GP Federation, network or alliance, it is likely that the contract would be an NHS Standard Contract.
 If this is the only contract held by the employer, then the blue route should be followed.
-If it is a sub contract arrangement, and the transferee will work solely on that sub contract, then eligibility for membership of the NHS Pension Scheme may cease.
+If it is a sub contract arrangement, and the transferee will work solely on that sub contract, then eligibility for membership of the NHS Pension Scheme could only be retained if the main NHS Standard Contract (from which the sub-contract flows) is held by an NHS Pension Scheme employing authority.

 The legal details

-For the purposes of this guide it is assumed that transfers will fall within the Transfer of Undertakings Protection of Employment regulations 2006 (TUPE) definition of a 'relevant transfer'.
+For the purposes of this guide it is assumed that compulsory transfers will fall within the Transfer of Undertakings Protection of Employment regulations 2006 (TUPE) definition of a 'relevant transfer'.
 This means that TUPE would apply and employment contracts would transfer from one employer to the other without any change to terms and conditions, and without a break in continuity of service.
 In addition, Cabinet Office Statement of Practice (COSOP) applies across the NHS, as it does in other parts of the public sector.
 As well as giving guidance on the application of TUPE in the public sector, COSOP provides some guidance on what is expected to happen when TUPE does not apply.
 The current version of COSOP states that the principles of TUPE should be followed and that legislation should be used where possible to effect the transfer so that the staff are treated no less favourably than if TUPE applied.
-COSOP also states that where TUPE does not apply, and legislation is not used to effect the transfer, staff should be offered the opportunity to move to the new employer on terms that are overall no less favourable than if TUPE applied; and if they choose not to move they should, where possible, be redeployed within the transferring organisation.
 For more detail on the application of TUPE see our resource library web page.

 How will I be affected by my transfer?